 If you're delivering physical goods, use custom packaging to brand your deliveries that offer a superior unboxing experience, giving your items a more upscale feel and inducing more excitement.

-It encourages more buying.
+This encourages more buying.
 How can something so minuscule get you more conversions, you ask?
 Studies have shown that branded packaging triggers impulsive buying, even in prospects who didn't even plan on making a purchase.
 It also makes it more likely for existing customers to refer to your brand.
-Some fragile and perishable goods require special packaging or shipping and using an order management system can solve this complexity.

-When people buy from your eCommerce store, they expect excellent customer service.
+When people buy from your eCommerce store, they expect great customer service.

 At the same time, 40% of people will start purchasing from a competitor because of his reputation as a secure eCommerce website that offers great customer service.
 In other words, if you don’t provide a top-notch customer experience, you will lose customers.